-The parent body was surveyed regarding a wide range of aspects of school life including, but not limited to, resourcing, community, support, effectiveness, communication and partnerships.
+The parent body was surveyed using the online tool 'Tell Them from Me' regarding a wide range of aspects of school life including, but not limited to, resourcing, community, support, effectiveness, communication and partnerships.
 Overwhelmingly the parents responded positively and recognised that the school is a safe, welcoming and engaging place for the students.
 Parents would recommend the school to others and affirmed the communication processes and the willingness of staff to differentiate and meet each student's needs.
 The caring and inclusive nature was highlighted as a strength of the staff and school.